 So what about the ultimate in simulation: virtual reality?

 Dr. Robert Glatter, an emergency medicine physician in New York City, wrote an article for Forbes about the impact of VR medical education.

 “VR can open up an entirely new world of possibilities to experience the tense, real-world clinical situations, which require rapid thinking and quick analysis for management of critically ill patients,” Glatter wrote.

 In addition to allowing students to immerse themselves in simulation, VR can deliver other educational benefits that can assist med students as they scrub into their careers.

-1. Virtual Reality Creates a Better Practice Environment
+1. VR Medical Training Creates a Better Practice Environment

 Simulation has been proven to be particularly effective when it comes to teaching highly technical procedures that doctors rarely perform, but must know how to do well.

 “One such procedure, known as a cricothyrotomy — which involves making an incision into a specific area of the patient’s neck and inserting a plastic tube through a thin membrane into the trachea — requires accuracy and speed, and can be lifesaving if performed correctly, but deadly if not,” says Glatter.